 Who are we ?

 Re-Create Social Enterprises Limited is a self funding not for profit organisation based in Ipswich.
-We offer therapeutic work based activities for learning disabled and disadvantaged people; including work placements for E4L and PFS Learners.
+We offer therapeutic work based activities for learning disabled and disadvantaged people; including work placements for PFS Learners and work experience for SEN and Mainstream students.
 We are an Accredited Service Provider with Suffolk County Council.

 Who attends Re-Create ?

-Our attendees have a very broad range of skills and ability; and are aged between 17 and 65.
-We are a person centred organisation which means we run a flexible service to meet the needs of the individual.
+Our attendees have a very broad range of skills and ability; and are aged between 16 and 65.
+We are a person centered organisation which means we run a flexible service to meet the needs of the individual.
 We believe we can offer a meaningful and fulfilling experience for all.

 How does it work ?